- Applications will be evaluated based on the following criteria:

 Can award funding be applied to tuition expenses?

-No, award funding may not be applied to tuition expenses but the funding can be used to defray living expenses during the project period.
+Award funding may not be applied toward tuition, but funding can be used to defray living expenses during the project period.

 Am I eligible to apply if I have already received (or expect to receive) other sources of funding for my project?